qienjing/qienjing.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal website!
-My name is Qien Jing, a senior student majoring in **plasma physics** at the University of Science and Technology of China (USTC).
+I got my Bachelor of Science degree from the **University of Science and Technology of China**, majoring in Applied Physics with a sub-major in Plasma Physics.
+I am currently pursuing a Master1 degree in Physics at **École Polytechnique**.

 Because of my strong interest in fusion energy, I decided to focus on the fusion simulation research including the application of high performance computing and AI.
 I firmly believe that plasma simulations not only bridge experimental and theoretical research, but also integrate physics with advanced computational technology, allowing us to gain a more comprehensive perspective on research across the entire plasma physics field.

-My previous research was focused on the Synergistic Effect of Radial Electric Field (E_r) and Magnetic Shear on Ion Temperature Gradient (ITG) Mode, which based on the Experimental Advanced Superconducting Tokamak (EAST).
+My previous research was focused on the Synergistic Effect between Radial Electric Field (E_r) and Magnetic Shear on Ion Temperature Gradient (ITG) Mode, which based on the Experimental Advanced Superconducting Tokamak (EAST).
 Recently, I am working on the Lost Region Identification in Fast Ion Phase Space in the W7-X Stellarator.

 [](comment)